proglang/jgs/README.md

 	+ **instance method**:
 	Results in the *write effects* which are defined for the invoked method.

 On the one hand a *write effect* violation happens if the *write effect* annotation doesn't contain a calculated effect.
-On the other hand also a *write effect* violation occurs if a *write effect* takes place inside of a context which is stronger or equals than the affected *security level*.
+On the other hand also a *write effect* violation occurs if a *write effect* takes place inside a context which is stronger or equals the affected *security level*.

 ### Security
 * **update of level**:
 	+ **local variable**:
-	no restrictions, i.e. no matter if the *security level* of the assigned value is weaker, equals or stronger than the level of the local variable.
+	no restrictions, i.e. no matter if the *security level* of the assigned value is weaker, equals or is stronger than the level of the local variable.
 The level of the local variable will be updated to this *security level*.
-Note: if the context is stronger than the level of the assigned value, then the level of the local variable will be updated to this stronger program counter *security level*.
+Note: if the context is stronger than the level of the assigned value, the level of the local variable will be updated to this stronger program counter *security level*.
 	+ **field**:
-	the *security level* of the assigned value has to be weaker or equals than the level of the field.
+	the *security level* of the assigned value has to be weaker or equal to the level of the field.
 The *security level* will not be updated.
 Note: the context will be considered, thus it is not possible to assign to a field if the the context is stronger than the level of the field.
 	+ **array** (special case):
 	no matter which *security level* an array itself has, the values which should be stored in the array must have the weakest *security level*.
 Also the level of the index should be weaker than the *security level* of the array.